 1. Door exit buttons changes to hands-free sensors

 For security reasons the internal doors in our data centres are locked.
-We used to have door release buttons for people to use when exiting, but these have been replaced with infrared scanners which people can activate without touching, reducing the amount of regularly-touched surfaces.
+Door release buttons have been replaced with infrared reducing the amount of regularly-touched surfaces.

 2. Antibacterial wipes and hand gel distributed throughout our centres

 We have placed antibacterial wipes and hand gel throughout the data centres available for anyone to use.
-They have been placed at any areas which have different people regularly coming into contact with surfaces, including:
+They have been placed in all areas which have different people regularly coming into contact with surfaces, including:

 - Door handles